 been working as a freelance singer broadening his repertoire with new roles such as Mario Cavaradossi, Werther and, Don Carlos.

-Martín’s repertoire include Operas and Operettas by the following composers: Arrigo Boito – Mefistofele – Faust (as cover in Festspielhaus Baden Baden, 2016) Gaetano Donizetti - L’elisir d’amore / Der Liebestrank – Nemorino (Teatro Peón Contreras, Mérida 2004 and Staatstheater Darmstadt 2013 ) - Lucia di Lammermoor – Arturo and Edgardo (Theater Bonn 2007); Charles Gounod - Faust - Le Docteur Faust (Theater Bonn 2008); Franz Lehár – Die Lustige Witwe – Camille de Rosillon (Landestheater Detmold 2011); Giacomo Puccini - La Bohème – Rodolfo (Theater Hof 2006, Staatstheater Nürnberg 2006, Theater Bonn 2007, Teatr Wielki w Poznaniu 2010, Staatstheater Darmstadt 2013) - Madama Butterfly – Pinkerton (Teatro Peón Contreras Mérida 2007, Landestheater Detmold 2011, Staatstheater Darmstadt 2012) - Gianni Schicchi - Rinuccio (Staatstheater Darmstadt 2014) – Tosca – Mario Cavaradossi (Festspielhaus Baden-Baden 2017); Giuseppe Verdi - La Traviata – Alfredo (Teatro Peón Contreras Mérida 2008, Teatr Wielki w Poznaniu 2010, Landestheater Detmold 2012, Staatstheater Darmstadt 2013 ) - Otello – Cassio (Theater Bonn 2007, Staatstheater Darmstadt 2014,) - Rigoletto - Il Duca di Mantova (National Theater Weimar 2010) and Aida – Radames (Theater Regensburg 2012), Leoš Janáček – Katja Kabanová – Boris Grigorjevic (Theater Regensburg 2013), Georges Bizet – Carmen - Don José (Theater Solingen 2015).
+Martín’s repertoire include Operas and Operettas by the following composers: Arrigo Boito – Mefistofele – Faust (as cover in Festspielhaus Baden Baden, 2016) Gaetano Donizetti - L’elisir d’amore / Der Liebestrank – Nemorino (Teatro Peón Contreras, Mérida 2004 and Staatstheater Darmstadt 2013 ) - Lucia di Lammermoor – Arturo and Edgardo (Theater Bonn 2007); Charles Gounod - Faust - Le Docteur Faust (Theater Bonn 2008); Franz Lehár – Die Lustige Witwe – Camille de Rosillon (Landestheater Detmold 2011); Giacomo Puccini - La Bohème – Rodolfo (Theater Hof 2006, Staatstheater Nürnberg 2006, Theater Bonn 2007, Teatr Wielki w Poznaniu 2010, Staatstheater Darmstadt 2013) - Madama Butterfly – Pinkerton (Teatro Peón Contreras Mérida 2007, Landestheater Detmold 2011, Staatstheater Darmstadt 2012) - Gianni Schicchi - Rinuccio (Staatstheater Darmstadt 2014) – Tosca – Mario Cavaradossi (Festspielhaus Baden-Baden 2017); Giuseppe Verdi - La Traviata – Alfredo (Teatro Peón Contreras Mérida 2008, Teatr Wielki w Poznaniu 2010, Landestheater Detmold 2012, Staatstheater Darmstadt 2013 ) - Otello – Cassio (Theater Bonn 2007, Staatstheater Darmstadt 2014,) - Rigoletto - Il Duca di Mantova (National Theater Weimar 2010) -- Aida – Radames (Theater Regensburg 2012) and La Forza del destino - Don Alvaro (Theater Aachen 2018), Leoš Janáček – Katja Kabanová – Boris Grigorjevic (Theater Regensburg 2013), Georges Bizet – Carmen - Don José (Theater Solingen 2015).